Login Register Basket (0 items)

 Can I bring my dog in my bike basket?

-No. The carriage of, or accompaniment by, dogs or any other animal is not allowed on any ride.
+No. The carriage of, or accompaniment by, dogs or any other animal is NOT ALLOWED on any ride.

 Can I get a refund on my entry fee?